- Automated Tech: Scratching the Surface of Tomorrow

 - Freight Rail’s Investments Generate Huge Returns for America

-America’s freight rail industry is one of the most efficient transportation networks in the world, fueled by an average of $26 billion annually in private investments to maintain and upgrade the nation’s nearly 140,000-mile rail network.
+America’s freight rail industry is one of the most efficient transportation networks in the world, fueled by approximately $25 billion annually in private investments to maintain and upgrade the nation’s nearly 140,000-mile rail network.

 - Meeting the Demands of the Digital Age